 Make sure you disable contacts syncing (and remove the app's contacts permission on mobile) for any platforms that collect contact info.
 MAPs and allies have been outed because social media platforms recommended their account to friends and family members after syncing their contacts.

 Regularly review the information about you that is publicly available under both your real identity and your MAP identities, then make changes to reduce that information.
 A good way to accomplish this is by pretending to be a malicious actor with varying amounts of information about yourself.
 See what else you can find about yourself using that information and a search engine.

 Many apps use data they collect to target recommendations or create activity records that could reveal sensitive information.
 Disable data collection wherever possible on any accounts you plan to use for MAP-related purposes.

 In the event that a MAP or ally is doxxed, the privacy settings on their real-life accounts can determine how much information the doxxer obtains.
 Review these settings regularly, keeping in mind that they will dictate what a potential doxxer is able to see if they find your real identity.
-Pay close attention to any websites that show up when you search for yourself on Google or another popular search engine.
+Pay close attention to any websites that show up when you search for yourself using Google or another popular search engine.

 Delete Old Posts